or, lessons from the first contact sheet

-Mine was the last term at the old location, on Oakland Avenue.
+Mine was one of the the last terms at the old location, on Oakland Avenue.
 You entered at street level, and before you’d gone up a step you were punched in the nose by a stinging smell I soon learned was photo chemistry (always “chemistry,” never “chemicals,” I don’t know why), especially fixer.
 Ventilation wasn’t the building’s strong point, so you smelled fix whether you were studying black and white or not.
 All summer, one of the two stalls in the ladies’ room bore the legend, “THIS IS SO, LIKE, OUT OF ORDER YOU DON’T WANT TO LOOK.”
 In the darkroom, you were cautioned to close the enlarger head gently on your negative so as not to release a cloud of dust.
 The windows of the daylight room, where you processed film and squeegeed your prints, were propped open with chunks of wood.
 To me, who was used to a school with deans and professors and secretaries and facilities management, the place had an air of gleeful rot, as though all the grups had died and left the kids in charge.
 It was intoxicating (or maybe that was just the fix).
 The building was rumored to be haunted, but if working alone after hours gave you the fantods, you could look out across Forbes Avenue, where the Beehive was reassuringly buzzing, a movie showing in the back, gamers upstairs, cool kids drinking coffee outside.

 The fourth of Buddhism’s Five [Deeply Depressing] Remembrances (which I rank alongside Remember you are dust and unto dust you shall return as stuff I could use more help forgetting) goes like this: Sabbehi me piyehi manāpehi nānābhāvo vinābhāvo (sure, I knew it offhand).
 Or,